-We offer another way to assess the economic magnitude of the elasticity of pay to variance of pay.
+In this subsection, we assess the economic magnitude of the elasticity of pay to variance of pay.
 The estimated elasticity of pay to variance of pay can be transformed into an estimate of the risk aversion coefficient.
 Estimating the model using the logarithms of pay and variance of pay is useful to reduce the skewness in these variables and to facilitate interpretation of the estimates as elasticities.
 However, to our knowledge, this empirical specification is not a direct representation of any preference specification, which constrains our ability to report on an implied estimate of risk aversion.
 The closest we can get to an estimate of risk aversion is to assume that CEOs have constant relative risk aversion preferences and that pay is log normally distributed.
-In that case, we can show that the expected log pay (our dependent variable) equals the volatility of log pay (our independent variable is the log of the volatility of pay) times $(\gamma-1)/2$ , where $\gamma>0$ is risk aversion.
-Estimates of the elasticity of pay to variance of pay in the regressions above with fixed effects are about 0.05, yielding estimates of risk aversion at 1.1.
-Put into perspective, asset pricing studies typically assume the coefficient of relative risk aversion is around 10.
+In that case, we can show that the expected log pay (our dependent variable) equals the volatility of log pay (our independent variable is the log of the volatility of pay) times $(\gamma - 1)/2$ , where $\gamma > 0$ is risk aversion.
+Estimates of the elasticity of pay to variance of pay in the regressions above with fixed effects are about 0.065, yielding estimates of risk aversion of approximately 1.13.
+To put this value into perspective, asset pricing studies typically assume that the coefficient of relative risk aversion is around 10!
 It is possible though that CEOs have lower risk aversion than the marginal investor.
-In fact, Taylor (2013) estimates CEO risk aversion to be 2.8.
-Still, Taylor's estimate is substantially higher than our estimate of risk aversion; it corresponds to an elasticity of pay to variance of pay of 0.9 (i.e., (2.8-1)/2=0.9).
-Because the additional compensation associated with variance in pay is determined by risk aversion, low estimates of risk aversion suggests that CEO's incentives are not too costly for firms.
+In calibrated models of CEO pay, Becker (2006) and Conyon, Core, and Guay (2011) assume that CEO relative risk aversion is either 2 or 3.
+Taylor (2013) estimates CEO risk aversion to be 2.8.
+Still, Taylor's estimate is substantially higher than our estimate of risk aversion; it corresponds to an elasticity of pay to variance of pay of 0.9 (i.e., (2.8-1)/2=0.9), about 14 times larger than our estimated elasticity.